 Collect and organize all documentation before writing the review.

 Write the review (at least one week prior to the performance evaluation meeting).

 Get a Proofreader to verify correctness and objectivity.
 A second set of eyes will verify that you have been fair.

 Let the employee speak!
 Discuss self- and manager evaluation (document the conversation).

 Summarize the performance evaluation.
 Check for understanding.

-Often when the time of year approaches for annual performance review meetings, it is approached with dread, both from the giving and the receiving end.
+Often when the time of year approaches for annual performance review meetings, there is dread, however it may be surprising to know that it is both from the giving and the receiving end.
 Companies know it is worthwhile to devote time and attention to employee evaluations.
-Positive results have been shown by improvements in staff motivation as well as some discussions leading to the implementation of needed changes within the company.
+Positive results will be seen by improvements in staff motivation and with discussions that will lead to the implementation of changes within the company.
 A win for all.